- The definition of working is able to or used to complete a task or a job.

 - of, for, used in, or taken up by work: a working day, working clothes

-- sufficient to allow work to be done: a working majority
+- sufficient to be effective: a party holding a working majority in the legislature

 - on which further work is or may be based: a working hypothesis